SaxionMechatronics/mocap_px4_bridge/README.md

 This ROS 2 Package takes the Position and Orientation measurements from OptiTrack system and send them to PX4 through the [uXRCE-DDS](https://docs.px4.io/main/en/middleware/uxrce_dds.html) bridge between ROS 2 and PX4.

+Please refer to [this document](./docs/PX4+Mocap+ROS2-Guide/Indoor%20Localization%20using%20OptiTrack%20and%20PX4_%20AeroSTREAM%20Workshop%20Guide.md) for a complete guidline of using PX4 with OptiTrack.

+## Pre conditions

 > [!WARNING]
 > Check that the OptiTrack 'Up axis' is the Z-axis, in Motive the default is Y-axis

-## Pre conditions

 This package assumes that the OptiTrack system is broadcasting the position and orientation of the robot with the following reference frame convention: